Vulcalien/vulcalien.github.io/content/blog/jeanneville/index.md

 ## The castle's walls

-The walls defending the castles have two separate levels: the inner level surrounds the keep, while the outer level surrounds the courtyard.
+The walls defending the castle have two separate levels: the inner level surrounds the keep, while the outer level surrounds the courtyard.
 Through the entire perimeter of the walls are [machicolations](https://en.wikipedia.org/wiki/Machicolation), allowing archers standing on top of them to shoot arrows at the